ibm-cloud-docs/monitoring/access_key.md

 3. Select **Monitoring**.
 The IBM Cloud Monitoring with Sysdig dashboard opens.
 You can see the list of monitoirng instances that are available on {{site.data.keyword.Bluemix_notm}}.

-3. Identify the instance for which you want to get the ingestion key, and click **View ingestion key**.
+3. Identify the instance for which you want to get the access key, and click **View access key**.

-4. A pop up window opens where you can click **Show** to view the ingestion key.
+4. A pop up window opens where you can click **Show** to view the access key.

-## Getting the ingestion key through the CLI
+## Getting the access key through the CLI
 {: #cli}

-To get the ingestion key for a Sysdig instance through the command line, complete the following steps:
+To get the access key for a Sysdig instance through the command line, complete the following steps:

 1. [Pre-requisite] Install the {{site.data.keyword.Bluemix_notm}} CLI.